 It’s difficult to maintain eye contact with your students when you’re online, even supposing that you have two-way cameras. eLearning instructors are restricted in their body language.
 And the eLearning environment lacks presence - that human element of warmth, physicality, closeness - the intangibles that allow people to bond.
 This makes it particularly difficult for eLearning instructors to gain the trust of their online students.

 So how do we work around that to invite our online students to exist in our presence (a phrase I gratefully attribute to Jen Louden and Michele Lisenbury-Christensen)?
-Well, here are 4 suggestions.
+Well, here are 4 tips.

 - Introduce yourself.

 We know how to earn the right to speak.
 We all have a PowerPoint slide with our credentials and a spiel about how we arrived.
 But for an individual that you will be shepherding through several weeks of training, those five minutes are negligible.Instead, before the class begins, send an email to course participants welcoming them.
 Introduce yourself, leaving your credentials aside.
 State clearly what you’re promising, and couple that with an expectation.
 Here’s an example:We meet online every Thursday at 2 pm ET.
 It’s my responsibility to provide an interactive learning environment that allows you to achieve the objectives for that week.
 It’s your responsibility to attend or watch the recording before the next session.This gives your online students a comfort level that you’re prepared, you’re capable, and you have their best interests at heart.